Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Introduction

+This function was introduced by Siciak \cite{Si62,Siciak81} using the polynomials and characterized by Zaharjuta \cite{Za76} via plurisubharmonic functions.
 Since its introduction the extremal function has found numerous applications in pluripotential theory, approximation theory in $\bC^n$ and other areas.
-We refer to the reader to the textbook by Klimek \cite[Chapter 5]{Kl91} for the detailed discussion and results up to 1990, and the surveys of Levenberg \cite{Le06} and Ple\'sniak \cite{Pl03} for more recent results.
-It often turns out that the geometrical properties of the compact subset $E$ can be read from the regularity of its extremal function $L_E$.
-It is well-known that $E$ is non-pluripolar if and only if its upper semicontinuous regularization $L_E^*$ is bounded.
-Also, the Bernstein-Wash inequality and Markov's inequality for $E$ are consequences of the continuity and H\"older continuity of $L_E$, respectively (see op. cit. references)
+It often turns out that geometrical properties of the compact subset $E$ can be read from the regularity of its extremal function $L_E$.
+It is well-known that $E$ is non-pluripolar if and only if its upper semicontinuous regularization $L_E^*$ is bounded on $E$.

-In dimension $n=1$, for a non-polar compact set $E\subset \bC$, the function $L_E$ coincides with the Green function of the unbounded component of $\bC \setminus E$ with the pole at infinity.
-A classical result saying that the sequence of the probability counting measures for Fekete points of $E$, called \em Fekete's measures\rm, converges weakly to the equilibrium measure $\mu_{\rm eq}$ of $E$ as the number of points goes to infinity (see, e.g \cite{BBL92}).
-The speed of convergence of the sequence can be also quantified for a compact domain whose boundary is smooth.
+The continuity of the extremal function is a classical topic.
+Let $K \subset \bC^n$ be a compact subset and $a\in K$.
+We say that \begin{itemize} \item[($1^o$)] $K$ is {\em $L$-regular at $a$} if $L_K$ is continuous at $a$; \item[($2^o$)] $K$ is {\em $L$-regular} if $L_K$ is continuous at every point of $K$. \end{itemize} Notice that in ($2^o$) if $L_K$ is continuous at every point of $K$, then $L_K$ is continuous in $\bC^n$ by \cite{Siciak81} and \cite{Za76}.
+Its local version in \cite{Siciak81} will be important for us.
+The compact set $K$ is said to be \begin{itemize} \item [($3^o$)] {\em locally $L$-regular at $a$} if $L_{K\cap B(a,r)}$ is continuous at $a$ for every closed ball $B(a,r)$ of radius $r>0$; \item [($4^o$)] {\em locally $L$-regular} if it is locally $L$-regular at every point of $K$. \end{itemize} This notion is stronger than the $L$-regularity as shown in \cite{Sa81} and in \cite{Ce82}.
+It closely relates to the weighed extremal functions.
+Given a continuous function $\phi$ on $K$, the function $L_{K,\phi}$ is defined by

-The analogous problems regarding the weak convergence and speed of convergence of the Fekete measures of a compact subset in $\bC^n$, $n\geq 1$, had been open for a long time.
-The weak convergence was obtained in a deep work of Boucksom, Berman and Witt-Nystrom \cite{BBW11}.
-The speed of convergence was proved later in an important work of Dinh, Ma and Nguyen \cite{DMN} for a large class of compact sets.
-Surprisingly, to prove the results one required a deep understanding on the extremal function and its weighted version on the projective space as a compact K\"ahler manifold with the Fubini-Study metric.
+Siciak proved in \cite[Propositions~2.3,~2.16]{Siciak81} that the continuity of $L_{K,\phi}$ is equivalent to its continuity on $K$; and if $K$ is locally $L$-regular, then $L_{K,\phi}$ is continuous.
+Conversely, Dieu showed in \cite{Dieu} that if $L_{K,\psi}$ is continuous for every continuous weight $\psi$, then $K$ is locally $L$-regular.
+In Section~\ref{sec:local-regularity} we collected many well-known examples of the locally $L$-regular sets from \cite{Pl79, Pl84, Pl01} and \cite{Siciak97}.
+In particular, a compact domain whose boundary is $C^1$-smooth is locally $L$-regular.
+Furthermore, we refer to the reader to the textbook by Klimek \cite[Chapter 5]{Kl91} for the detailed discussion and results up to 1990, and the surveys of Levenberg \cite{Le06} and Ple\'sniak \cite{Pl03} for more recent results.